 It’s better to install software updates as soon as they’re available.
 If you can’t, a good rule of thumb is to check for significant software updates weekly.
 You should also regularly back up your data to protect it from accidental loss.

-When downloading a software update, only get it from the company that created it.
+You should only download software updates directly from the company that created it, like the app store or software developer’s website.
 Never use a hacked, pirated, or unlicensed version—even if your friend gave it to you.
 These often contain malware and cause more problems than they solve.

 Using unlicensed or pirated software can have severe consequences.
 Not only does your personal information become vulnerable to cybercriminals, but it’s also illegal.
 Using or distributing pirated software violates copyright law, and you could face up to $150,000 in penalties.
 You can even face up to five years in prison.